top of page

 Mongolian food

-Mongolian cuisine is divided into dairy products and meat food.
-The meat food comprises meals made of pure and fresh meat alone.
+Mongolian cuisine is divided into dairy products and meat dishes.
+The meat food comprises meals made solely from pure, fresh meat.
 The uncut meat is boiled with other seasonings, flavored with vegetables, and served. sustainable travel

-The uncut meat is also used for making unique national dishes such as horhog (pieces of meat cooked by putting them into a sealed vessel with the red-hot stones inside) and boodog (the whole goat, marmot cooked with red-hot stones set inside).
-Therefore, two of the most popular dishes are Buuz (a meat-filled steamed dumpling) and Khuushuur (deep-fried pastry.)
+The uncut meat is also used to make unique national dishes such as horhog (pieces of meat cooked by placing them in a sealed vessel with red-hot stones inside) and boodog (the whole goat or marmot cooked with red-hot stones set inside).
+Therefore, two of the most popular dishes are Buuz (a meat-filled steamed dumpling) and Khuushuur (deep-fried pastry).

-In the summertime, Mongolians prefer to drink fermented milk (mare's milk), cow's and goat's milk, and yogurt and eat dried curds, cream, and cheese containing different vitamins and minerals.
+In the summertime, Mongolians prefer to drink fermented milk (mare's milk), cow's and goat's milk, and yogurt, and to eat dried curds, cream, and cheese, all of which contain various vitamins and minerals.

 Mongolian nomadic people